 We are only at the beginning of this unpredicted challenge to our species.
-The Australian/Pacific region, which hoped for economic growth in the decades ahead, faces both economic and individual challenges unless behaviour can be modified and the spread of HIV contained.
-In Australia and New Zealand, we have had many successes in our legal responses by observing the HIV/AIDS paradox.
-Pacific countries, with their unique cultures, need to learn about the paradox and observe its lessons.
-Harsh laws will not achieve these objectives, as any lawyers can tell.
-Instead, sensible policies, redress for discrimination and suitable law reform - as well as unyielding honesty and provision of access to new anti-retroviral drugs - will be the chief weapons against the spread of HIV/AIDS and against its burden on those already infected.
+The African region, which hoped for economic growth in the decades ahead, faces both devastating economic and individual challenges unless behaviour can be modified and the spread of HIV contained.
+Harsh laws will not achieve these objectives, as any judge can tell.
+Instead, sensible policies, redress for discrimination and suitable law reform - as well as unyielding honesty - will be the chief weapons against the spread of HIV/AIDS.

-Lawyers, as leaders and teachers, must play their part in responding to AIDS35.
+Judges, as leaders and teachers, must play their part in responding to ${\sf AIDS}^{35}.$